nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 ##

 11. In default configuration, `u` undoes the most recent, single editing change.
-Subsequent pressing of the key will redo the change.
+Subsequent pressing of the key will further undo previous changes.

     When a number of editing changes have been made to a single line and the user has not navigated away from the line, pressing `U` will discard all the changes made since the cursor was moved to the line.